-This particular pattern of posture in the Buddha's life seems to have originated at the same time as the other symbols and images of the Buddha, most notably in the Greek influenced Gandharan period Buddhist arts and have been followed by many other regions in their Buddhist art to represent one of the pivotal moments of the Buddha's life.
+This particular pattern of posture in the Buddha's life appears to have originated at the same time as the other symbols and images of the Buddha, most notably in the Greek-influenced Gandharan period Buddhist arts, and have been followed by many other regions in their Buddhist art to represent one of the most significant moments in the Buddha's life.

-This moment is believed to have taken place in Kushinagara in India when he was eighty years old.
-Therefore this physical demise of the awakened world is termed as Mahaparinirvana, the state beyond Nirvana.
+It is said that this event took place in Kushinagara, which is located in India, when he was eighty years old.
+Because of this, the physical death of the awakened world is referred to as Mahaparinirvana, which is defined as the condition that comes after Nirvana.

-The reclining Buddha statues are not supposed to induce the state of sadness to the followers but rather the reclining Buddha should be taken as an object of encouragement that all beings have the potential to be awakened or enlightened and release themselves from the suffering which is characterized by the cycle of rebirth.
+The statues of the Buddha in a reclining position are not meant to instil a feeling of melancholy in the devotees of the religion; rather, they are to be viewed as a source of encouragement that all beings have the potential to become awakened or enlightened and free themselves from the suffering that is caused by the cycle of rebirth.

 What Does Resting Buddha Mean?

 The picture of Buddha depicted as he is lying down is known as a reclining Buddha and is a fundamental component of the iconography used in Buddhist art.

 It depicts the historical Buddha when he was nearing the end of his life, when he was suffering from his final sickness.
 After the Buddha passes away, his followers make the decision to construct a statue of him in a reclining position.

 What Does The Female Buddha Symbolize?